wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 <br/>

-   In the next sections of the lab, you will continue the best practice of using automation to deploy the server package to two hosts (VMs) and join the deployed servers to the Liberty Collective.
+   In the next sections of the lab, you continue the best practice of using automation to deploy the server package to two hosts (VMs) and join the deployed servers to the Liberty Collective.